Anitagagrani/net2/README.md

 # Features:
 - Signing in
-- Registration (mail verification included)
+- Registration
 - Creating/Editing/Deleting posts
 - Recommended posts section
 - Comment section
-- Filtering posts (tags or/and categories)
+- Filtering posts
 - Searching for a post (keyword)
-- Approving commments (admin only)
+- Approving commments
-- Deleting comments (admin only)
+- Deleting comments

 HTML + CSS template used in this project is designed by UiPasta and modified by me.
 Design is enriched with animations.